 COVID - 19 Update

 Boat ramps operated by the U.S. Army Corps of Engineers and Missouri State Parks are open.
 There is no statewide restriction on the number of people who may ride in a boat due to COVID-19.
-U.S. Army Corps of Engineers and Missouri State Park campgrounds are opening on different dates.
-To view opening information for U.S. Army Corps of Engineers campgrounds and public use areas click here (choose Table Rock Lake from the drop-down menu on the linked page).
+U.S. Army Corps of Engineers and Missouri State Park campgrounds are open and may be reserved through recreation.gov.
+To view opening information for U.S. Army Corps of Engineers campgrounds and public use areas click here.

 If you're trailering your own boat, you'll find parking at most launches.
 Many of the lakefront resorts provide daily slip rentals for their guests, boat launches and trailer parking.
 Click here to check out Table Rock Lake resorts.